 Chemical Plant Safety Hazards

-In simplest terms, water caused the Arkema explosions—specifically, flooding caused by Hurricane Harvey.
+Water caused the Arkema explosions—specifically, flooding caused by Hurricane Harvey.
 Flooding shut down electrical power, leaving the plant without refrigeration.
-Chemicals began to heat up and degrade, ultimately leading to the explosion.
+Chemicals began to heat the up and degrade, ultimately leading to the explosion.
 Arkema saw the explosion coming and provided advance notice to the community, but without power could do nothing to avert the disaster.

 Of course, the chemical plant isn’t responsible for the hurricane.
 However, major news outlets are reporting that the company identified the risks posed by hurricanes and flooding as early as 2009, just months after Hurricane Ike made landfall in Galveston.
 In addition, the plant has been cited for numerous safety violations, including 10 Occupational Safety and Health Administration (OHSA) violations earlier this year, all classified as “serious.”